This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 Step 5: Determine your funding strategy

 Luckily, your starting costs should be fairly low: You won’t have expensive equipment to buy, and you probably won’t need extensive space in the beginning.
+If you’re hoping to become a travel agent working out of your own home, you may not even need office space at all.

 However, be sure to have a plan in place for how you will obtain funding.
 You’ll need funds for marketing materials at the very least; both online, such as your business website, and offline, such as flyers, posters, business cards, and more.
-Your initial funding budget will also likely go toward any branding or advertising, and you may also decide to rent office space and hire employees, which is a fairly large expense.
+Your initial funding budget will also likely go toward any branding or advertising, and you may eventually also decide to rent office space and hire employees, which is a fairly large expense.

 Unlike many businesses, there isn’t one tried-and-true path for funding a travel business.
 From personal funds to venture capital funding, it’s all a possibility.